dylnmc/lsbuffer.vim/README.md

 ## TODO

-- support symlinks with "fileName\t\x00 -> theSymLink" (like in previous lsbuffer implementation)
-    - this lets syntax color and file name to be discovered
 - use xdg-open or global list to open files (using executable() and system())
 - change vim's `:pwd` (global, local, or tab page) to lsbuffer's `b:cwd` with mappings to `:exe 'cd '..b:cwd`, `:lcd ..`, and `:tcd ..`
 - optional `autochdir` functionality